nsoontie/IntroPython/README.md

 Anaconda distribution the default Python).
 6. Close the terminal window.
 7. Check the installation by opening a terminal window.
 Type jupyter notebook and press enter.
-Your web browser should open a new Jupyter notebook in the terminal window.
+Your web browser should open Jupyter notebook in a new tab.

 Set up instructions adapted from [Software